gdolwell/The_Book_of_R/README.md

-Select Notes and exercises from:
+Select notes and exercises from:
 The Book of R by Tilman M. Davies https://www.nostarch.com/bookofr